particle-iot/docs/src/content/hardware/expansion/about-modbus.md

 | 23 (0x17) | Read Write Multiple Registers |

-## Example Application
+## Example Hardware

 The goal of this application is to implement a Modbus RTU network using the Particle Platform as the Modbus client along with publishing the data from the modbus to the cloud.

-## Hardware

-The Particle platform in the application is the [B SoM, B404](/b-series/) and the Modbus server is a [temperature and humidity sensor](https://www.dfrobot.com/product-2279.html).
+The Particle platform in this application is the [B Series SoM, B404](/b-series/) and the Modbus server is a [temperature and humidity sensor](https://www.dfrobot.com/product-2279.html).
 To interface with Modbus over RS-485, typically a Physical Layer Device (PHY) is needed to translate 3.3V TTL level UART lines with the RS-485 bus.
 This is achieved by using the [RS485 Click 3.3V](https://www.mikroe.com/rs485-33v-click) in combination with the [Mikroe SoM Shield](https://www.mikroe.com/click-shield-for-particle-gen-3).
 Below is a visual representation of the Modbus network along with a picture of the example application.

 ![Circuit diagram](/assets/images/tutorials/modbus1.png)